 Youth ministry coordinator and missionary from England: Christopher Leggitt

 Deacon: Franjo Keseg

-New Hope Baptist church in Tuzla has four house groups that meet on Tuesdays at 17:00 and 18:00.
+New Hope Baptist church in Tuzla has three house groups that meet on Tuesdays at 17:00 and 18:00.

 During the house groups we read and study Biblical texts, discuss current events and controversial issues, as well as discussing and organizing upcoming projects.